CuBoulder/express/tests/behat/README.md

             access_key: ""
 ```

-Now you should be able to run the test suite with the following command.
+Now you should be able to run the test suite with the following command:

 ```bash
 cd site-path/profiles/express/tests/behat